ivos/specalive/blueprint/examples/SalesSystem.md

 			Format: 2 upper-case letters (A-Z),
 			2-12 upper-case letters or numbers (A-Z, 0-9).

+			> Use an embedded paragraph to further specify the field.

 		- [Load](# "Verify tax number and load customer data")